azdavis/c0ls/docs/architecture.md

 each other.
 The bulk of the code in the project is thus in the `crates/` subdirectory, but some code lives elsewhere as well.

+A decent number of utility crates, whose functionality is not specific to C0, used to be in this repository, but they were moved [elsewhere][].

 ### `crates/syntax`

 Types for working with C0 syntax trees: tokens, expressions, statements, etc.